nsheikh23/NBA_SocialPower/README.md

 Attendance.csv and Team_valuation.csv --> Merged the two files to one, created a new column "Team Ticker" but also dropped unnecessary column.Then formatted the TOTAL AND AVG colums values.
 Lastly set team as index and sorted the table in descending order based on Team_value.

+Player_impact_estimation.csv and NBAstats.csv --> Imported both files into Jupyter.
+Then dropped a vast number of columns from each csv (each csv had 30 columns).
+In regards to the NBAstats.csv I dropped any rows with null values, and then I sorted the rows by MP or minutes played.
+I then took the Player_impact_estimation.csv and sorted by the MIN column or minutes played.
+Then changed the name of the rows to match the names of the NBAstats.csv.
+Finally, inner merged the two files on the player column.
+There were two identical MP columns so I deleted one of them, and then sorted the merged df by MP or minutes played.

 Endorsements --> Transformed Salary and Endorsement object data types into floats.
 Then sorted the data by Endorsement value first and then Salary value in descending order.
 Finally cleaned up the formatting of Salary and Endorsement columns.

 Twitter --> Changed the column names, then sorted the values by Favorite Count and dropped any NaN rows.
 Finally filtered the players with greater than 100 Favorite count and reset the index.